pop-os/system76-firmware/README.md

 # system76-firmware

 The system76-firmware package has a CLI tool for installing firmware updates.

-The system76-firmware-daemon package has a systemd service which exposes a DBUS API for handling firmware updates.
+Also included is the system76-firmware-daemon package, which has a systemd service that exposes a DBUS API for handling firmware updates.

 ## Dependencies